denudge/KanjiKing-for-Android/doc/Roadmap.rst

 Planned Features
 ----------------
-* Display total of active kanji in kanjibox
+* Display total number of active kanji in all kanjiboxes
 * "About" activity with version info and usage explanation
+* Multi-Radical search
+* Styled search result ListView

 Packaging
 ---------